AdobeDocs/campaign.en/help/technotes/upgrades/migrate-to-aws.md

 * **Can I request a change in Date/Time to the scheduled security upgrade slot?**

-    Since this is a mandatory migration, we strongly recommend you adapt to the existing schedule.
+    Since this is a mandatory migration, we cannot accommodate modifications to the existing schedule.

 For any other question, you can reach out to [Adobe Customer Care](https://experienceleague.adobe.com/?support-solution=Campaign#support){target="_blank"}.